 When do I collect my race number?

-Race sign-on for those pre-entered on-line will be on race day at race HQ between 8.00am and 9.30am.
+Race sign-on will be on Saturday evening between 5pm and 8pm and on race day between 8.00am and 9.30am.

 Race sign-on will close promptly at 9:30am

 Race Sign on and race parking shown below

 Will there be race finisher medals or memento?

 In 2023 a Finisher Beanie Hat OR Medal (Select at entry stage) will given to finishers within the event’s time limit of 4h 30 mins

 Beanie will be selected from one of the below options

 2023 Details will be announced closer to the Race Date

 For our 2022 Race Tees our selected Technical running shirt was made with the new INFINI_TECH fabric.